javidangarcia/stock-zone/backend/README.md

 # Instructions for Starting Express Backend

--   Create a postgres database, then go to database.js
+-   Follow instructions in .env.template and rename to .env
--   Modify database name, username, and password for Sequelize
+-   OPTIONAL: Run node seed.js in terminal
 -   Run npm install in terminal
 -   Run npm run start in terminal